romainbessugesmeusy/ai-essay/content/essay/introduction.md

-# Bridging the gap between human intelligence and Generative AI
+# Bridging the gap between Generative AI and Human Intelligence

 ## Introduction